Tatsu-syo/noMeiryoUI/README.md

 # No!!
 MeiryoUI

 No!!
-MeiryoUI ("Meiryo UI mo daikkirai!!" in Japanese) reinstates the capability to customize the user interface font on Windows, a feature that was removed by Microsoft since Windows 8.1.
+MeiryoUI ("Meiryo UI mo daikkirai!!" in Japanese) brings back the capability to customize the user interface font on Windows, a feature that was removed since Windows 8.1.

 No!!
-MeiryoUI is currently in the alpha stage on Windows 11 22H2, check [discussions](https://github.com/Tatsu-syo/noMeiryoUI/discussions) for support.
+MeiryoUI is currently in alpha stage on Windows 11 22H2, check [discussions](https://github.com/Tatsu-syo/noMeiryoUI/discussions) for support.

 ## Requirements

 - Windows 8 or newer.
 - While No!!
-MeiryoUI might work on Windows Vista, it has not been actively tested for compatibility.
+MeiryoUI might work on Windows Vista, it is not actively tested for compatibility.

 ## Installation